KnowledgeForwardSolutions/DbC.Net/README.md

 class.
 Value transforms do not affect the value being checked, they are only used to transform a value that will be included in the exception being created.

+Why should you mask values when the value in question is invalid?
+One reason is that while the value may not meet all the requirements for a domain entity or value object, the invalid data may be partially correct and contain sufficient information for a bad actor to fully compromise the information.
+For example, an account number or credit card number that fails a check digit requirement.
+If a bad actor knows that a value is invalid but also knows that the value only has a single incorrect digit or two transposed digits, they have a significant advantage to determining the actual value.

 ### StandardTransforms

 The static StandardTransforms class has properties that give you access to